ietf-wg-cellar/matroska-specification/notes.md

 * EBML, which is the same with sizes coded differently

-* fixed-size, where the size is not coded
+* Fixed-size, where the size is not coded

 When lacing is not used, i.e., to store a single frame, lacing bits 5 and 6 of the `Block` or `SimpleBlock` **MUST** be set to 0.